sparvu/data-recorders/docs/features.md

 # Features

-Krnometrix Data Recording main features vs. other similar techonlogies and companies.
+The main features of Kronometrix Data Recording vs. other similar techonlogies.
+Includes deployment, general options and features of Kronometrix to collect and record data from different industries and applications.

 ## Deployment